AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 ## Directives

 Directives are instructions in the DOM.
+(Components are also directives)

+Structural directives
+1- Look like a normal HTML Attribute but have a leading \* (for desugaring) 2- Affect a whole area in the DOM (elements get added/ removed)

+Attribute directive
+1- Look like a normal HTML Attribute (possibly with databinding or event binding) 2- Only affect/ change the element they are added to.
-(Components are also directives) Unlike Structural directives, **attribute directives** don't add or remove elements.
+Unlike Structural directives, **attribute directives** don't add or remove elements.
 Only change the element they were placed on.

 1- ngIf (struc dir) Changes our structure of our DOM (either adds the element or doesn't add).
 It's note hidden it's NOT there.